delta-exchange/just-the-docs/docs/trading-guide/trading-bands.md

 **Band1: Price Volatility Band**

-Band1 is defined as as +/-2 standard deivation band around the current Mark Price.
+Band1 is defined as a +/-2 standard deviation band around the current Mark Price.
 The standard deviation of the Mark Price in the last 15 minutes.

 $$UpperBand1=Mark\ Price + 2 * Standard\ Deviation (Mark\ Price)$$